Our amibtion is to be Sweden’s leading property company

 Vasakronan’s strategic direction is to concentrate our property holdings in markets with conditions for strong economic growth and good liquidity for transactions

 The portfolio should consist of properties that, over time, are attractive in the rental market in terms of both product and location.
 The assessment is that office and retail properties in good locations in selected areas have the best conditions.
-As of 30 September 2019, 74% of the total contracted rent was office premises and 19% was retail premises.
+As of 30 September 2021, 75% of the total contracted rent was office premises and 18% was retail, hotel and restaurant premises.
 The remainder was residential and other premises.

 More information about each property is available at Vasakronan’s properties (Swedish only).